 Instructions

-- Secure for chilling: Wrap each sandwich tightly with plastic wrap, using enough wrap to completely seal all edges.
-Press gently but firmly to create a compact sandwich with no air pockets
+- Wrap each sandwich tightly using enough plastic wrap to completely seal all the edges.
+Press again, gently but firmly, to create a compact sandwich with no air pockets

-- Heat the oil: Pour vegetable oil into a deep fryer or heavy-bottomed pot to a depth of at least 3 inches.
-Heat to exactly 320°F (160°C).
+- Pour vegetable oil into a deep fryer or heavy-bottomed pot to a depth of at least 3 inches.
+Heat the oil to exactly 320°F (160°C).
 Use a candy/oil thermometer for precision if not using a deep fryer with temperature control.

-- Drain properly: Remove the sandwich using tongs or a slotted spoon and place on a wire cooling rack positioned over paper towels.
-Allow to drain for 1-2 minutes.
-Do not place directly on paper towels as this can create steam and soften the crispy coating.
+- Remove the sandwich from the oil using tongs or a slotted spoon and place on a wire cooling rack positioned over a few layers of paper towels.
+Do not place the sandwich directly on the paper towels as this can create steam and soften the crispy coating.
+Let the sandwich drain for 1 to 2 minutes.

-- Repeat process: Batter and fry the second sandwich following the same procedure.
+- Batter and fry the second sandwich following the same procedure.

-- Finish and serve: Using a serrated knife, cut each sandwich diagonally into triangles.
-Immediately dust with powdered sugar using a fine mesh strainer or sifter, applying a generous but even coating.
+- Using a serrated knife, cut each sandwich diagonally into triangles.
+Use a fine mesh strainer or sifter to dust with a generous but even coating of powdered sugar.

-- Serve promptly: Place on serving plates accompanied by a small ramekin of raspberry preserves for dipping.
-For the ultimate presentation, add a few fresh berries to the plate for color and freshness.
+- Place the sandwiches on serving plates accompanied by a small ramekin of raspberry preserves for dipping and a few fresh berries for color and freshness, if desired.
+Serve immediately while the exterior is crispy and the cheese is melted.

 Nutrition